dkagramanyan/uranium_deposits_estimation/README.md

 The is no county in the world that openly distributes the strategic resources data.
 Furthemore, it's not clearn how to transfer data from resources maps to discrete grid without big losses

+The data sources, where there were no problems, are map of earthqueaqes and height map